yesequin/Google_Data_Analytics_Course/README.md

     Verification: a process to confirm that a data cleaning effort was well- executed and the resulting data is accurate and reliable.

     VLOOKUP (stands for vertical lookup): a function that searches for a certain value in a column to return a corresponding piece of information.

+    YAML: A language for data that translates it so it’s readable

 - 1 - FOUNDATIONS